snipsco/snips-jeedom-plugin/README.md

 ![Snips Voice Platform](https://s3.amazonaws.com/get.docs.snips.ai/static/images/wiki/snips_banner_prod.png)

-# Snips-JeeDom-Plugin
+# Snips-Jeedom-Plugin

 The Snips Voice Platform allows anyone to integrate AI powered voice interaction in their devices with ease.
 The end-to-end pipeline - Hotword detection, Automatic Speech Recognition (ASR) and Natural Language Understanding (NLU) - runs fully on device, powered by state of the art deep learning.
 By using Snips, you can avoid cloud provider costs, cloud latency, and protect user's privacy.

 # Objectives
-To be able to use all your JeeDom devices by using voice!
+To be able to use all your Jeedom devices by using voice!
 And, we should let you done this in a simple way!

 # Installation (On a developer side)
 > Since this plugin is not published on JeeDom market yet, installation has to be done manually.